-One measure of the likely difference due to sampling variability is given by the standard error (SE), which indicates the extent to which an estimate might have varied because only a sample of dwellings was included.
+One measure of the likely difference is given by the standard error (SE), which indicates the extent to which an estimate might have varied because only a sample of dwellings was included.
 There are about two chances in three that the sample estimate will differ by less than one SE from the figure that would have been obtained if all dwellings had been included, and about 19 chances in 20 that the difference will be less than two SEs.
 Another measure of the likely difference is the relative standard error (RSE), which is obtained by expressing the SE as a percentage of the estimate.

 For estimates of population sizes, the size of the SE generally increases with the level of the estimate, so that the larger the estimate the larger the SE.
 However, the larger the sampling estimate the smaller the SE in percentage terms (RSE).
 Thus, larger sample estimates will be relatively more reliable than smaller estimates.

-In the tables in this publication, estimates with RSEs of 25% or more are considered unreliable for most purposes.
+In the tables in this publication, only estimates with RSEs of 25% or less are considered reliable for most purposes.
 Estimates with RSEs greater than 25% but less than or equal to 50% are annotated by an asterisk to indicate they are subject to high SEs and should be used with caution.
 Estimates with RSEs of greater than 50%, annotated by a double asterisk, are considered too unreliable for general use and should only be used to aggregate with other estimates to provide derived estimates with RSEs of 25% or less.

 Proportions and percentages

 Proportions and percentages, which are formed from the ratio of two estimates, are also subject to sampling errors.
 The size of the error depends on the accuracy of both the numerator and the denominator.
-For proportions where the denominator is an estimate of the number of households in a grouping and the numerator is the number of households in a sub-group of the denominator group, the formula for the RSE is given by
+For proportions where the denominator is an estimate of the number of households in a grouping and the numerator is the number of households in a sub-group of the denominator group, the formula for the RSE is given by:

 Differences between estimates